Bumblebee202111/doubean-public/README.md

 An unofficial [Douban][douban] app mainly used for browsing the [Groups][douban-groups] section.
 \([豆瓣][douban]非官方app，主要用于[小组][douban-groups]浏览。\)

-From now on, this repo will be updated slightly more frequently as I will probably use it as a ' ticket' to my first Android job.
+From now on, this repo will be updated slightly more frequently as I will probably use it as a 'ticket' to my first Android job.
 Note I am an inexperienced Android beginner and the only developer of it.
 Occasional crashes may happen, UI design may be incomplete and features you need may be missing.
 Pretty much of my work is copy and paste from the official documentation and samples of Google Android.
 I am trying my best only to ensure that the app will function normally on my Xiaomi